seb-sns/agent-orderbook-simulation/README.md

 <h3>
   Agent benchmarks
 </h3>

-A benchmark to measure performance of agents and their interactions with the orderbook is available and measures at increasing numbers of each type of agent:
+A benchmark to measure performance of agents and their interactions with the orderbook is available and measures at increasing numbers of each type of agent, currently in single-digit millions of actions per second.

-  - **> 3'000'000** actions per second
-  - Stable across 3x16 all the way to 3x256 agents.

 <h3>
   Benchmarking information